lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 ![Build statistics](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/email-step3.svg?sanitize=true)

 Your landing page includes a very simple form to collect only contact emails.
-You don't know very much about your customers but you can infer some informations from the email addresses.
+You don't know much about your customers but you can infer some informations from the email addresses.
 You decide to make statistics about TLDs (Top Level Domains).

 Code the `group_by_tld` method that returns a Hash with the emails addresses grouped by TLD.